docker/build-push-action/README.md

 ### `password`

-Password used to log in to a Docker registry.
+Password or personal access token used to log in to a Docker registry.
 If not set then no login will occur.

 ### `registry`